DrClick/psychic-succotash/README.md

 This project uses **dyanconf** for configuration management.Please see this link for a  [quick start](https://www.dynaconf.com/)

 ### Scripts
-Please run the scripts in the following order
+Please run the scripts in the following order.

 | Script Name                               | Description                               |
 |-------------------------------------------|-------------------------------------------|